Symbian9/qmapshack-doc-wiki/BugFeatures.md

 ##Features

-Your best chance to get a new feature is to implement it on your own.
+Your **best chance** to get a new feature is to** implement it on your own**.
 If you want someone else to do the work for you open an [Issue](https://bitbucket.org/maproom/qmapshack/issues?status=new&status=open).
 Do not assign it to anyone.
 If someone volunteers to implement it the issue will be assigned.
 To increase your chances consider the following:

 1. Give a detailed description of what you want and why you think it's of a general interest.
 Just because software XYZ does it, is a bad reason.
 2. Sketch in detail how you think the feature should be integrated into the GUI or the workflow.